whage/thesis/thesis.md

 Languages that don't restrict the range of variables are called untyped languages.
 In these languages, invalid operations might be applied to values which could result in a fixed value, a fault, an exception or an unspecified effect.

-Typed languages can enforce good behavior by performing static (i.e. compile time) checks to prevent ill typed programs from ever running.
+Typed languages can enforce good behavior by performing static (without executing the program) checks to prevent ill typed programs from ever running.
 Untyped languages can enforce good behavior by performing sufficiently detailed runtime checks to rule out errors.
 For example, they may check array bounds or division operations and generate recoverable exceptions.
 This checking process during runtime is called dynamic checking.